savaslabs/savaslabs.github.io/_posts/2016-10-25-deploy-jekyll-with-travis.md

 Some important notes:

 - Make sure the script file is executable!
-- The last line ensures that our encrypted token won't end up in git logs
+- The last line ensures that our encrypted token won't end up in git logs.

 ## Deployment and debugging